ckrivacic/bmi219_autoencoder/README.md

 ![best](default_layers/latent_lr_0.0005.png)

-Note: If you run plot_latentspace(\*args), you can click on any spot and see what the model predicts for those two inputs.
+Note: If you run plot_latentspace(\*args), you can click on any spot and see what the decoder half of the model predicts for those two latent variables.